RamonTavares/NCTEC17-WDS/README.md

 1. Set up a discovery instance
 2. Have Node.js app/repository that allows for news exploration
-3. Demo a Node.js app/repository that illustrates a variety of visualizations and queries
+3. Demo a Node.js app/repository that illustrates a variety of visualizations and queries (not covered)

 # Agenda